JjangYeonseo/Generative-AI/README.md

     *   Implement more sophisticated prompt generation if needed, based on the complexity of the keywords or context.

-This setup provides a basic framework for generating detailed prompts dynamically.
+This setup provides a basic framework for generating detailed prompts dynamically. <br>
 I can build upon this to fit my specific use case, whether it's integrating into a larger application or refining the prompt generation logic.